 Social contexts that make it safe to discuss, examine, and question

 - disorienting dilemmas,

 - shared learning experiences,

 …have been shown to help people develop new frames of reference and integrate learning into practice.

 This is why every program we create on Mindvalley — whether it’s our real-world events like Mindvalley U, or our online learning on Quest — is so focused on community building.

-We transform when we can learn and discuss and share best with others.
+We transform when we can learn and discuss and share our best with others.

 Acting out your new knowledge and beliefs is essential to integrating and automating its adaptive effects.
 All new knowledge, beliefs, and values are imbued with new implicit behaviors, actions, or practices that must be acted out in order for your new frames of reference to take hold permanently.

 Mindvalley is now getting rid of all online courses.
 We’re focusing solely on the Quest model of learning which we pioneered.
 A key reason for this is that Quests get you to ACT daily on a new idea.
 This makes it not just learning — but applied learning.
 And the applications of these, stacked up over 30 days, help create lasting transformation.